fazeel03/Video-Card/README.md

 # Video-Card
-Creation of a video card using JavaScript
+Creation of a video card using JavaScript.

-Made just by looking at a video card
+Made just by looking at a video card.
+Uses AddVideoCard function.